alibaba/pipcook/docs/manual/pipcook-tools.md

 $ pipcook job run <pipeline id>
 ```

-The above command will execute the task from an already created Pipeline to avoid repeated creation of pipeline.
+The above command will execute the task from an already created Pipeline to avoid repeated creation of pipelines.
 So what if you want to manually create a pipeline without directly executing it?

 ```sh
 $ pipcook pipeline create path/to/your/pipeline-config.json